-- 6.8.2 For a replacement dwelling in Flood Zone 3B the existing footprint is currently defined in the footnote to policy DM526.
+- 6.8.
+Existing footprint of development in Flood Zone 3b and Permitted Development (PD) - 6.8.1.
+Firstly, it is worth noting that the following only applies to development within Flood Risk Zone 3b where 'more vulnerable' development is not considered appropriate, according to the NPPG. - 6.8.2.
+For a replacement dwelling in Flood Zone 3b the existing footprint is currently defined in the footnote to policy DM525.
 This does not make any reference to permitted development rights, only to existing buildings.
 The 'like for like' requirement of the policy is still valid as that is the starting point for the application that the base position for any replacement dwelling in flood zone 3b is like for like.
-The Authority and Environment Agency consider that a scheme for a replacement dwelling may only include what is permitted through PD rights Class A enlargement, improvement or other alteration of a dwelling house27 as a pragmatic approach.
-The inclusion of these PD rights in the calculation of footprint is considered a reasonable approach to take, as it would avoid the need for applicants to first construct a rear extension only to include it in the calculations for a replacement dwelling.
-It is important to note however that there may be other considerations that might be relevant to decision making other than flood risk; for example landscape character impacts. - 6.8.3 If an application for a replacement dwelling is approved, the PD rights for extensions/outbuildings will be removed by the Authority in order to restrict further development within the functional floodplain.
+The Authority and Environment Agency consider that a scheme for a replacement dwelling may only include what is permitted through PD rights Class A enlargement, improvement or other alteration of a dwelling house26 as a pragmatic approach.
+The inclusion of these PD rights in the calculation of footprint is construct a rear extension only to include it in the calculations for a replacement dwelling.
+It is important to note however that there may be other considerations that might be relevant to decision making other than flood risk; for example, landscape character impacts. - 6.8.3.
+If an application for a replacement dwelling is approved, the PD rights for extensions/outbuildings will be removed by the Authority in order to restrict further development within the functional floodplain.
 Householder PD rights would also be removed when permitting householder extensions within Flood Zone 3B, for the same reason; to restrict the further development within the functional floodplain.

-6.9 Environment Agency's standing advice
+6.9.
+Environment Agency's standing advice

-6.9.1 You need to follow the Environment Agency's standing advice28 if you're carrying out a flood risk assessment for a development classed as:
+- 6.9.1.
+You need to follow the Environment Agency's standing advice27 if you're carrying out a flood risk assessment for a development classed as: - a minor extension (household extensions or non-domestic extensions less than 250 square metres) in flood zone 2 or 3